lulingliu/lulingliu.github.io/content/authors/admin/_index.md

 ---

 I am a graduate student in the Faculty of Geographical Science at Beijing Normal University.
-My research interests include urbanization and sustainable energy development.
+🙋🏻‍♀️ I am pursuing a potential Ph.D position starting in 2024 fall, please feel free to view my CV and contact me.
 {style="text-align: justify;"}